veeto

 Key Takeaways

-• Establishes new confidentiality protections for tribal financial information in public agency records.
+• Establishes a confidentiality exemption for tribal financial information.

 Summary